Exit 8 (film): Production

 A live-action film based on The Exit 8 video game was announced by Toho on 27 December 2024, with Genki Kawamura set to write, produce and direct the film, starring Kazunari Ninomiya and Yamato Kochi as the "lost man" and "walking man", respectively.
 On 1 May 2025, it was announced that actress Nana Komatsu would be joining the cast.
 She was cast in a mysterious role with no official name or backstory revealed at the time.

 Filming took place from late 2024 to early 2025 in Tokyo, mainly in a set that was built as a replica of the original game's underground passage.

 Ninomiya was part of the production, credited with script cooperation.
-As a gamer himself, and knowing the game in first hand, Ninomiya reached Kawamura with tips, useful in the moment of turning a non–story game into a story.
-Ninomiya considered that in a production with many scenes featuring one person, filming does not progress smoothly on set when there are three directions to be taken: director, scriptwriter, and actor.
+As a gamer himself, and knowing the game first hand, Ninomiya provided Kawamura with tips, which were useful in adapting a non-story game into a story.
+Ninomiya considered that in a production with many scenes featuring one person, filming would not progress smoothly if there were three directions to be taken from director, scriptwriter, and actor.
 In this particular production, costumes and setting remain the same, creating a loop.
-"That's why I felt it was necessary to organize things before filming so that there would be a single exit, and so when I was playing this role, I decided to get involved from the scriptwriting stage onwards." he said about his involvement.
+"That's why I felt it was necessary to organize things before filming so that there would be a single exit, and so when I was playing this role, I decided to get involved from the scriptwriting stage onwards," he said about his involvement.

+Cut scene

+Kawamura wrote in the novelization of the movie that he cut a scene before screening it at Cannes, because he thought that it was too scary to show.
+Among the parts of the scene that were cut (and reserved for a possible future "director's cut" version) are the backstory of "the Walking Man"; how "the Lost Man" could become a "Walking Man"; the reason for the photobooth and the pile of discarded items; a "Homeless Man".
+According to Polygon, who conducted an interview with Kawamura, the scene involves "the Lost Man" looking at the images from the photos in the dispenser, with the subject's face getting distorted after each set of photos dropped.
+The subject was him becoming a "Walking Man".
+Kawamura felt that making "the Lost Man" face the dreary reality of his repetitive, boring life was just as terrifying as facing supernatural terrors.

+Themes

+Escher's work Möbius Strip II (Red Ants), which appears on one of the set of posters on the underground tunnel wall, is considered by some reviewers a metaphor for the life of the main character, and for the lives of the many other commuters in the film.
+The industrious ants walk their path on the figure of eight over and over again, but ultimately get nowhere and remain trapped on their path.

+Boléro also features prominently throughout the film.
+The composition is best known for its unchanging ostinato rhythm, repeated 169 times, alongside the same melody stated again and again in the same key, mirroring the endless, cyclical nature of the game.